genai-impact/ecologits/docs/tutorial/providers/mistralai.md

     Mistral AI python client with version `<1.0.0` will no longer be supported by EcoLogits.
 See official [migration guide from v0 to v1 :octicons-link-external-16:](https://github.com/mistralai/client-python/blob/main/MIGRATION.md).

+!!! warning "Lack of transparency"

+    Some models released by Mistral AI are not open-weights, plus there is no information on the inference infrastructure.
+Thus, the environmental impacts are estimated with a lower precision.

 This guide focuses on the integration of :seedling: **EcoLogits** with the [Mistral AI official python client :octicons-link-external-16:](https://github.com/mistralai/client-python).

 Official links: